 “One of the funny things about the stock market is that every time one person buys, another sells, and both think they are astute.”

-I am utterly convinced that there is a group of people in financial journalism who makes a living by making up reasons that the stock market went up or down in a given day, when, in reality, they have no idea what caused the daily gyrations.
-Aside from the obvious ones, such as when a company blows away earnings expectations, or, alternatively, when they show a huge loss when everyone expected it to be highly profitable, daily, weekly, or even monthly vicissitudes in the price of stocks is more likely to be a result of randomness than anything.
+I am utterly convinced that there is a group of people in financial journalism who make a living by making up reasons that the stock market went up or down on a given day, when, in reality, they have no idea what caused the daily gyrations.
+Aside from the obvious ones, such as when a company blows away earnings expectations, or, alternatively, when they show a huge loss when everyone expected it to be highly profitable, daily, weekly, or even monthly vicissitudes in the price of stocks are more likely to be a result of randomness than anything.

 Finance wonks subscribe to a theory called the Efficient Markets Hypothesis (EMH).
 EMH has three different forms: weak, semi-strong, and strong.

-- Weak: the weak form of the EMH states that you can’t use past prices to predict future stock performance and that technical analysis doesn’t work.
+- Weak: The weak form of the EMH states that you can’t use past prices to predict future stock market performance and that technical analysis doesn’t work.
 It is possible to use fundamental analysis and insider information to gain an advantage.

-- Strong: the strong form of the EMH states that you can’t use public or private knowledge to gain an advantage over other investors; therefore, it’s impossible to beat the market over the long run.
+- Strong: The strong form of the EMH states that you can’t use public or private knowledge to gain an advantage over other investors; therefore, it’s impossible to beat the stock market in the long run.

 Ah, and therein lies the rub.